Neurodiversity Inclusion and Support Resources

 Adjustments

-The University's Adjustments Policy outlines our legal duty to provide reasonable adjustments for disabled staff and our commitment to providing adjustments for a range of other personal circumstances, needs, or identities.
+The University's Adjustments Policy recognises that staff may experience additional barriers or disadvantages compared to their colleagues for a range of reasons, including disability and other personal circumstances.
 On this page you'll also find examples of adjustments that Warwick staff have found useful.

 Training

-The 'Diverse Brains, Inclusive Education: Understanding Neurodiversity in HE' staff training aims to give a detailed introduction to what neurodiversity is, contextualise the barriers to inclusion experienced by people who are neurodivergent, and equip participants with relevant terminology and language when speaking about and with neurodivergent people.
+The 'Diverse Brains, Inclusive Education: Understanding Neurodiversity in HE' staff training aims to give a detailed introduction to what neurodiversity is, contextualise the barriers to inclusion, and equip participants with relevant terminology and language when speaking about and with neurodivergent people.

 Assistive software